OkiTetsu/git101/README.md

 I lie, Github!

-I know now why you cry, but it's something I can never do.
+I know now why you cry, but it's something I can never do, Github!

+Commando(1985), Github!